GreeningLab/GNA5031_applied3/README.md

 cd ~
 ```

+**FOR INSTRUCTORS: help students login to virtual machine as instructed**

 Download course material using `git clone`

 ```
 git clone https://github.com/GreeningLab/GNA5031_applied3.git
 ```

+**FOR INSTRUCTORS: help students run the codes to obtain materials for this section as instructed**

 Install Mamba, and related softwares
 Mamba is a package manager for the Python programming language that aims to be a faster and more reliable alternative to the popular package manager, conda.
 Mamba uses the same package and environment specification formats as conda, so it is fully compatible with existing conda environments and packages.
 In simpler words, it is tool for software installations.